 - Individuals who live in northern regions or farther away from the equator experience SAD more often.

 - Individuals who have a family history of SAD are more likely to be affected.

 - If you already have clinical depression or Bipolar Disorder, depression may worsen seasonally.

-- Exposure to sun or other light.
+- Exposure to the sun or other light.
 Try opening the blinds for natural light or going for a walk outdoors.
 Light therapy called Phototherapy can also help.
-This includes close exposure to a special florescent lamp.
+This includes close exposure to a special fluorescent lamp.
 Sessions begin at fifteen minutes and increase to a few hours.